sdediego/coindesk-api-client/README.md

 #### Prerequisites

-CoinDesk API Client uses a number of open source projects to work properly:
+CoinDesk API client uses a number of open source projects to work properly:

+* [furl] - URL parsing and manipulation made easy
 * [jsonschema] - An implementation of JSON Schema validation for Python
 * [requests] - Python HTTP for Humans

-And of course CoinDesk API Client itself is open source with a [public repository][coindesk-api-client] on GitHub.
+And of course CoinDesk API client itself is open source with a [public repository][coindesk-api-client] on GitHub.

 #### Installation

+Intall the package from Pypi using ``pip install -U coindesk``.

 #### Quick Start

-A step by step series of examples:
+A series of simple examples:

 Get currentprice price for Bitcoin in json format
 ```python